How to make pancakes in an air fryer

 Air fryers are once again coming to the rescue.
 By now we’re all aware of their energy-saving benefits, but you can also have a little fun with them.
 Jamie Oliver, for example, is putting a strong case together for this with his new air fryer cookbook, which showcases everything you can make in one.
 But perhaps what you didn’t know is that you can make pancakes – American or crepe-style – in the humble appliance.

-With Shrove Tuesday fast approaching (this year landing on 4 March), we’ve learnt how to make the perfect pancakes using these never-ending versatile machines.
+For Shrove Tuesday (Tuesday 4 March) we’ve learnt how to make the perfect pancakes using these never-ending versatile machines.
 So, it’s time to say goodbye to frantically flipping in a frying pan and turn to your beloved air fryer.

 If you’re looking to make sure your Pancake Day is as fuss-free as possible, read on for our step-by-step guide, as well as some of the best deals currently available (if you’re one of the very few who are yet to get one).